logo

 Tarrant County College

-Tarrant County College confers the Associate of Applied Science (AAS) in Radiologic Technology to students who successfully complete the two-year, full-time radiography program.
+Tarrant County College (TCC) confers the Associate of Applied Science (AAS) in Radiologic Technology to students who successfully complete the two-year, full-time radiography program.
 A combination of radiologic technology coursework and clinical rotations prepare students to take the ARRT certification exam upon graduation.
 Program coursework covers patient care, radiographic imaging, radiographic pathology, and radiographic procedures.
 Students must also complete a series of clinical rotations to fulfill degree requirements.
 Prospective applicants must complete and receive a passing C grade in two prerequisite courses in anatomy and physiology.
 Applications for the selective program are due March 1 of each year.

 How to Become a Radiology Technologist in Texas